-Rights for Participants on Family Leave Under the FMLA
+Rights for Participants on Leave

 FMLA may entitle you, subject to certain eligibility requirements, to take a job-protected leave for your own serious illness, for the birth or adoption of a child, or to care for a spouse, child, or parent who has a serious health condition.
-If you are the spouse, son, daughter, parent, or next of kin for a covered service member, extended FMLA leave may be available to care for that service member.
+If you are the spouse, son, daughter, parent, or next of kin for a covered servicemember, extended FMLA leave may be available to care for that servicemember.
 If you take a leave of absence that qualifies under the FMLA, you may continue your participation in any Coverage Feature subject to continued coverage under the FMLA so long as you continue to contribute your share of the cost of coverage during the leave.
 Your monthly contributions during FMLA leave will be made pursuant to procedures established by the Plan Administrator.
-If you lose any coverage during any FMLA leave because you did not make the required contributions, you may re-enroll when you return from your leave.
+If you lose any coverage during any FMLA leave because you did not make the required contributions, you may re-enroll when you return from your leave, provided that you return at the end of your leave.
 Your coverage will start again on the first day after you return to work and pay the required contributions.
 Entitlement to FMLA benefits may depend on a number of factors, including the size of the Company and the length of your service with the Company.
-Please contact the Plan Administrator to determine if you are eligible for FMLA benefits.
+Continued benefits may also be available during leave under state law or the Company's leave policies.
+Please contact the Plan Administrator to determine if you are eligible for benefits during FMLA or other leave.